bheimbu/evolutionary_ecology/docs/source/section.rst

 6. Run ClustalW

 .. note::
-  - The completed alignment opens in a new window, save it under a new name (e.g., `name_aln.fas` to point out that this file contains an already aligned dataset).
-You can select several file formats, the most common are `.fas`, `.txt`, and `.phy`
+  - The completed alignment opens in a new window, save it under a new name (e.g., ``name_aln.fas`` to point out that this file contains an already aligned dataset).
+You can select several file formats, the most common are ``.fas``, ``.txt``, and ``.phy``
-  - `.log` files of the alignment are saved to the folder BioEdit/temp; changes in the alignment can be traced there.
+  - ``.log`` files of the alignment are saved to the folder ``BioEdit/temp``; changes in the alignment can be traced there.
-  - A `.dnd` file is generated in the same folder, containing a guide-tree, which is required for the alignment (a Neighbor Joining tree in Newick-format).
-The tree can be opened in `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_, however, it is not a phylogenetic tree.
+  - ``.dnd`` file is generated in the same folder, containing a guide-tree, which is required for the alignment (a Neighbor Joining tree in Newick-format).
+The tree can be opened in `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_, note that it is not a phylogenetic tree.

 .. _Sequence_Editing:
 Sequence Editing